microsoft/azure-orbital-space-sdk/docs/architecture/runtime-framework/platform-services/platform-services.md

 ## Platform Services Overview

-- **[Message Translation Service (MTS)](https://github.com/microsoft/Azure-Orbital-Space-SDK-Host-Services/tree/main/platform-mts)**: Facilitates the conversion of telemetry and sensor data from spacecraft-specific formats to a standardized format.
+- **[Deployment Service](./deployment.md)**: Manages the deployment, updating, and termination of payload applications on the spacecraft.

-- **[Deployment Service](https://github.com/microsoft/Azure-Orbital-Space-SDK-Host-Services/tree/main/platform-deployment)**: Manages the deployment, updating, and termination of payload applications on the spacecraft.
+- **[Message Translation Service (MTS)](./message-translation-service.md)**: Facilitates the conversion of telemetry and sensor data from spacecraft-specific formats to a standardized format.

 ## Extensibility and Customizations